Sunday 20 Jan 2019, 8pmPurcell Room, London

 Dai Fujikura Concerto for flute and ensembleUK premiere

-Andrew Norman Try for ensemble
+Andrew Norman Try for large chamber ensemble

 Gripping music by two composers, Dai Fujikura and Andrew Norman, who are fast becoming leading lights of their generation.